Guide to Brand Tracking Research

 The Brand Tracker – Your Brand Awareness Scorecard

 You need to measure your brand regularly – this allows you to track key metrics over time and learn what’s driving any improvements.
-Many companies run a brand tracking study at least quarterly, although if you’re running new advertising campaigns more regularly than this it’s a good idea to increase the frequency so you can see how they’re contributing to your brand.
+Many companies run a brand tracking study quarterly, although if you’re running new advertising campaigns more regularly than this it’s a good idea to increase the frequency so you can see how they’re contributing to your brand.

 Here are the key measures to track as part of your brand tracking studies:

-Over time, consumers develop perceptions about your brand and it forms an image in their minds about who you are and what you stand for.
+Over time, consumers develop perceptions about your brand, and it forms an image in their minds about who you are and what you stand for.
 By measuring brand association, you can see whether how you want to be seen matches how you’re actually perceived.

 A good way to measure this is through open text feedback.
 It gives consumers the opportunity to leave verbatim feedback without prompting so you can get an accurate view of how they really feel.
 With the right text analytics software you can analyze those comments and group them by topic to see which associations are the strongest.

-How to Run Your Brand Research
+How to Start Your Brand Research

-A research platform – from designing the question set to distributing your survey and analyzing the results, you’ll need a research platform to do the heavy lifting.
+A research platform – From designing the question set to distributing your survey and analyzing the results, you’ll need a research platform to do the heavy lifting.

-A panel of respondents – a prerequisite for any kind of research, you’ll need consumers to answer your survey.
+A panel of respondents – A prerequisite for any kind of research, you’ll need consumers to answer your survey.
 For a brand-tracking study make sure you have a good mix of existing customers, prospects, and a wide range of demographics.
 This allows you to see how your brand is performing with different target groups.